 Find Cheap Auto Insurance Quotes in Your Area

 As technology has become increasingly integrated into people's lives, the risks that sensitive personal data could be compromised, including Social Security numbers and bank and credit card information, has continued to rise.
-And the theft of personal data can have financial consequences, with cybercrimes affecting individuals costing them over $4,000 on average.
+And the theft of personal data can have financial consequences, with cyber crimes costing individuals over $5,300 on average in 2020.

 One major insurance company offering personal cyber insurance is State Farm.
 In recent years, the company upgraded its identity theft coverage to include protection from cyber extortions and cyber attacks.
 This coverage can be added to a State Farm homeowners insurance policy for just $25 per year.

-Outside of State Farm, personal cyber insurance is offered as an endorsement to high-value homeowners insurance policies from insurers like AIG, Chubb and PURE.
-These endorsements currently range in price from a few hundred dollars per year to over a thousand, with its higher prices reflecting the broader protection and higher limits offered under these policies.
+In addition to State Farm, personal cyber insurance is offered as an endorsement from smaller insurers, such as Cincinnati Insurance, Acuity and Arbella, and high-value homeowners insurance policies from insurers like AIG, Chubb and PURE.
+These higher-value endorsements currently range in price from a few hundred dollars per year to over a thousand, with higher prices reflecting the broader protection and higher limits offered under these policies.

-Given the rise in frequency and cost of cybercrimes, individuals should definitely consider purchasing some level of personal cyber insurance now or when policy availability expands.
-A recent report by the White House Council of Economic Advisers reported that the FBI's Internet Crime Complaint Center received almost 300,000 individual complaints of cybercrimes, with a total estimated cost of $1.3 billion in 2016.
-That comes out to an average cost of over $4,000 per cybercrime.
+Given the rise in frequency and cost of cyber crimes, individuals should consider purchasing some level of personal cyber insurance if their homeowners insurance provides the option.
+In 2020, the FBI's Internet Crime Complaint Center received almost 800,000 complaints of cyber crimes, with a total estimated cost of $4.2 billion.
+That comes out to an average cost of over $5,300 per cyber crime.

-Currently, State Farm is the only major insurer to offer cyber insurance to individuals and their families as an add-on to its standard home insurance policies.
-Several other insurers offer forms of coverage, but only as part of high-value home insurance policies, which target clients with home values approaching $1 million or more.
+State Farm is a rare major insurer offering cyber insurance to individuals and their families as an add-on to its standard home insurance policies.
+Several smaller companies offer it as well, including some as part of high-value home insurance policies, which have target clients with home values approaching $1 million or more.
+Some other large insurers, like Allstate and Travelers, offer the option for a level of identity theft protection.

-If a cyberattack results in people being unable to access their home or needing to replace an electronic device, the coverage will ensure they're reimbursed for the costs associated with resolving the event.
+If a cyber attack results in people being unable to access their home or needing to replace an electronic device, the coverage ensures that they're reimbursed for the costs associated with resolving the event.

 Cyber extortion is when online criminals threaten the release of sensitive personal data or prevent individuals' access to their technology devices in return for a ransom.
 A personal cyber insurance policy reimburses individuals for payments they made under the duress of an extortion threat.
-Not only that, but it may also cover the costs of conducting an investigation to diagnose the cause of the event and help prevent such an occurrence in the future.
+It may also cover the costs of conducting an investigation to diagnose the cause of the event and help prevent such an occurrence in the future.

 Although cyber insurance is a growing market, standalone personal cyber insurance policies have yet to gain traction.
 The most prominent insurer to offer comprehensive cyber protection is State Farm, with its Cyber Event, Identity Restoration and Fraud Loss coverage.
 This coverage can be purchased as an add-on to State Farm home insurance.

-Otherwise, personal cyber insurance is only available as add-on coverage from a select group of major insurers who sell high-value home insurance; in other words, insurance for those who have homes approaching $1 million in value or more.
+Otherwise, personal cyber insurance is available as add-on coverage from a set of smaller insurers that includes a select group of major insurers who sell high-value home insurance; in other words, insurance for those who have homes approaching $1 million in value or more.

 Coverage offered by State Farm's personal cyber insurance endorsement…

 - Cyber attack: Pays for data recovery and system restoration costs that come as a result of a cyber attack.
-Consumers will be covered for combined cyber attack and cyber extortion damages for up to $15,000 per year.
+Consumers are covered for combined cyber attack and cyber extortion damages for up to $15,000 per year.

 - Cyber extortion: Pays for professional assistance from an expert to help mitigate a cyber extortion event, such as a perpetrator demanding money from someone before they can regain access to a device.

-- Identity restoration: Covers policyholders for up to $50,000 in expenses incurred to recover control of your identity.
-This type of protection is a more common offering from major homeowners insurance companies, often called identity theft coverage.
+- Identity restoration: Covers policyholders for up to $50,000 in expenses incurred to recover control of your identity and cover fraud loss.
+This type of protection, often called identity theft coverage, is a more common offering from major homeowners insurance companies.

-Three notable insurers, AIG, Chubb and the Privilege Underwriters Reciprocal Exchange (PURE), offer varying degrees of personal cyber insurance coverage as add-ons to their high-value homeowners policies.
-The costs of these endorsements are wide ranging and can be priced from as little as $127 per year to over $1,500, depending on the amount and type of coverage selected.
+Three notable insurers — AIG, Chubb and the Privilege Underwriters Reciprocal Exchange (PURE) — offer varying degrees of personal cyber insurance coverage as add-ons to their high-value homeowners policies.
+The costs of these endorsements are wide ranging, depending on the amount and type of coverage selected.

 |Chubb||Extortion, financial loss and personal protection||$577|